-A: The special meeting of Hudson City stockholders will be held at [ ] at [ ], Eastern time, on [ ], 2013.
+A: The special meeting of Hudson City stockholders will be held at the Park Ridge Marriott, 300 Brae Boulevard, Park Ridge, New Jersey 07656 at 9:00 a.m., Eastern time, on April 18, 2013.
 Subject to space availability, all Hudson City stockholders as of the Hudson City record date, or their duly appointed proxies, may attend the Hudson City special meeting.
 Since seating is limited, admission to the meeting will be on a first-come, first-served basis.
-Registration and seating will begin at [ ], Eastern time.
+Registration and seating will begin at 8:30 a.m., Eastern time.

-The special meeting of M&T shareholders will be held at [ ] at [ ], Eastern time, on [ ], 2013.
+The special meeting of M&T shareholders will be held on the 10th floor of One M&T Plaza in Buffalo, New York, at 11:00 a.m., Eastern time, on April 16, 2013.
 Subject to space availability, all M&T shareholders as of the M&T record date, or their duly appointed proxies, may attend the M&T special meeting.
 Since seating is limited, admission to the meeting will be on a first-come, first-served basis.
-Registration and seating will begin at [ ], Eastern time.
+Registration and seating will begin at 10:30 a.m., Eastern time.